pchaganti/gx-sidekick/README.md

 Contributions are very welcome.
 Let's make Sidekick simple and powerful.

+## Contact

+Contact this repository's owner at johnbean393@gmail.com, or file an issue.

 ## Credits

 This project would not be possible without the hard work of: